maxime-z/basic_sc/README.md

-# Learn-python
+# Basic Scientific Computing

-python practicing programs
+This project includes some python implementations of basic scientifc computing algorithms.